-Structurally deficient bridges are characterized by deterioration and/or damage of significant load carrying structural components that are in poor or worse condition.
-A structurally deficient designation may also be given to structures which do not have adequate hydraulic opening for a waterway crossing, resulting in water overtopping the structure and hindering traffic.
-As stated in Title 23-Code of Federal Regulations, Non-regulatory Supplement for Part 650, Subpart D, for a bridge to be considered structurally deficient, it must meet the following qualifications:
+The sufficiency of bridges is characterized by deterioration and/or damage of significant load carrying structural components that are in poor or worse condition.
+A "poor" designation may also be given to structures which do not have adequate hydraulic opening for a waterway crossing, resulting in water overtopping the structure and hindering traffic.
+In accordance with the Pavement and Bridge Condition Performance Measures final rule, published in January of 2017, a bridge is classified as poor if any component [Item 58, 59, 60, or 62] is in Poor or worse condition [code of 4 or less]:

-- 1. An condition rating of 4 or less for
+- 1. A condition rating of 4 or less for

 - Item 58 Deck; or

 - Item 59 Superstructures; or

 - Item 60 Substructures; or

-- Item 62 Culvert and Retaining Walls; or
+- Item 62 Culvert and Retaining Walls

-- 2. An appraisal rating of 2 or less for

-- Item 67 Structural Condition; or

-- Item 71 Waterway Adequacy.

-By the conditions above, the ratings from the 2014 OS-BIR and the 2013 FC-BIR qualify the bridge as structurally deficient.
-The superstructure (Item 59) was rated 4 (Poor) while the deck (Item 58) and substructures (Item 60) were rated a 5 (Fair).
-The bridge currently operates with no posted weight limit.
+By the conditions above, the ratings from the 2020 BIR qualify the bridge as poor.
+The deck (Item 58) and superstructure (Item 59) were rated 4 (Poor) while the substructure (Item 60) was rated a 5 (Fair).
+The bridge is currently load posted with a 9-ton weight limit.

 A sufficiency rating is a method to assess the integrity of a bridge.
 This rating is based on structural evaluation, functionality, and the public necessity of the structure.
 Sufficiency ratings are given on scale from 0 to 100, with 0 being completely insufficient and 100 being completely sufficient.
 US-281 over South Canadian River received a sufficiency rating of 34.9 on the 2014 OS-BIR and 2013 FC-BIR.
+Due to additional deterioration and advanced cracks in the steel superstructure, the sufficiency rating dropped to 5.0 on the 2020 BIR.

 A health index is a weighted measure of average condition of the structure, taking into account the conditions of multiple structural elements.
 Like the sufficiency rating, the health index is computed on a scale from 0 to 100, with 0 being the worst condition and 100 being the best condition.
-According to the 2014 OS-BIR, this bridge has a health index of 53.8.
+According to the 2014 OS-BIR, this bridge had a health index of 53.8.
+The health index was no longer provided on the 2020 BIR.

-The ODOT BIRs have condition notes and ratings for multiple bridge elements which paint a picture of why the bridge received the reported health index and sufficiency rating.
-The inspector notes were verified by an independent site visit.
+The ODOT BIRs have condition notes and ratings for multiple bridge elements which paint a picture of why the bridge received the reported sufficiency rating.
+The inspector notes were verified by an independent site visit in January 2016.
 Multiple bridge elements are discussed below, referring to the ODOT BIR and the site visit to assess condition.
+Note that the subsequent 2020 inspections (BIR, FC-BIR, and OS-BIR) document many additional bridge elements in need of repair and requiring close monitoring.
+The reports are included in Appendix F and provide a thorough description of the current deficiencies.